openkoda/openkoda/README.md

 * Then proceed as described here: https://github.com/openkoda/openkoda?tab=readme-ov-file#docker-compose

+#### Resolving installation issues

+If you encounter any issues during the installation or when running Openkoda for the first time, please:

+* Review the existing GitHub tickets, as a similar problem may have been reported before.
+* If not, raise a new ticket, including steps to reproduce the issue and relevant logs—our development team regularly reviews reported issues.

 ### ✅ Out-of-the-box features

 To significantly reduce development time and effort, Openkoda offers pre-built functionality and out-of-the-box features.